WWE News: Carmella Opens Up About Alleged Affair With ‘Friday Night SmackDown’ Announcer

 Prior to dating Graves, Carmella was in a relationship with former WWE star Big Cass.
 However, as noted by Popculture, they broke up after his knee injury and general negativity put a strain on their relationship.

-In addition to his negative mental state, Carmella also believed that Big Cass had no interest in marrying her, which also led to her decision to end their romance.
-Since then, her ex has parted ways with WWE and his personal issues have been well documented.
+In addition to his negative mental state, Carmella also believed that Big Cass had no interest in marrying her, which led to her decision to end their romance.
+Since then, her ex has parted ways with WWE, and his personal issues have been well-documented.

 This has been a big year for romances within the company.
 Earlier this year, it was revealed that Seth Rollins and Becky Lynch are engaged, while Charlotte and Andrade are enjoying a relationship of their own.
 If Graves and Carmella go the distance, they’ll be one of several power couples in WWE.

-WWE also has a tendency to keep real-life couples on the same show, so chances are Carmella will remain a Firday Night SmackDown superstar after the upcoming draft, even though she’s appeared on Monday Night Raw quite often this year.
+WWE also has a tendency to keep real-life couples on the same show, so chances are Carmella will remain a Friday Night SmackDown superstar after the upcoming draft, even though she’s appeared on Monday Night Raw quite often this year.